 In 1938, she published “The New Brunswick Cookbook” and directed the radio program “The Cooking School of the Air” on CHSJ.
 Aida began reporting for the Legislative Assembly of New Brunswick’s official records of debate in 1944.

-Aida married Hugh John Flemming, a businessman from Juniper who had been elected to the New Brunswick Legislative Assembly in 1944.
-This was her third marriage, as two previous marriages had ended in divorce.
-Hugh John Flemming was Premier of New Brunswick from 1952 to 1960 and then served as a member of the Parliament of Canada from 1960 to 1972.
+Aida married Hugh John Flemming on August 20, 1946, in her third marriage, as her previous two ended in divorce.
+Hugh was Premier of New Brunswick and later a member of the Parliament of Canada.

 In October 2022 the City of Fredericton unveiled two benches to honour her many accomplishments and her founding the Kindness Club.
 They are located by the pond at the Hugh John Flemming Forestry Complex.

 This post has already been read 1829 times!